PyPSA/PyPSA/doc/user-guide/design.rst

 Static data
 -----------

-For each component type (line, transformer, generator, etc.), which must be uniquely named for each network, its basic static data is stored in a ``pandas.DataFrame``, which is an attribute of the ``pypsa.Network``, with names that follow the component names:
+For each component variant (line, transformer, generator, etc.), which must be uniquely named for each network, its basic static data is stored in a ``pandas.DataFrame``, which is an attribute of the ``pypsa.Network``, with names that follow the component names: